webkam11/simple-men-boilerplate/README.md

 ## Prerequisite

-You must have MongoDB installed locally or a MongoDB account (There are free/paid accounts online).
+You must have MongoDB installed locally or a MongoDB account (There are free/paid accounts online) in order to perfom CRUD operations on the database provided by MongoDB.

 Local MongoDB setup [for Mac](https://medium.com/@himeshvats19/up-running-with-mongodb-in-7-simple-steps-using-brew-on-macos-sierra-785730a7e6b0)